informalsystems/hydro/docs/oversight_committee.md

 its voters) is enabled in Hydro by utilizing the tribute contract.
 While projects would add their tribute *during* a round, the revenue sharing is done *after* the round has ended, where the committee can simply add the appropriate revenue that should be shared with voters as a tribute.

+## Liquidity deployments

+The committee must register performed liquidity deployments in the Hydro contract.